Allied Health Team

 - Increasing independence in self-care or home management activities (retraining, recommendations of adaptive equipment, etc).

-- Education regarding optimizing performance, energy conservation, joint protection, falls prevention, stress management, and more.
+- Education regarding optimizing performance, energy conservation, joint protection, falls prevention, stress management, improving sleep and more.

-- Return-to-work issues.
-Linking to community resources and home supports.
+- Linking to community resources and home supports.

 What is Kinesiology?

-Kinesiology is a science of human movement.
-It focuses on how the body functions and moves .
-Kinesiologists focus on the prevention and wellbeing by developing exercise programs for people and helping them get and stay fit.
+Kinesiology is the science of human movement.
+It focuses on how the body functions and moves.
+Kinesiologists focus on chronic disease prevention and well being by developing exercise programs.

 Who is Eligible?

 If you are living with Type 2 Diabetes in Hamilton.
 Please call (905) 523-1184 to inquire about eligibility.